code-423n4/2023-05-xeth/README.md

 ### Tests

-You can run tests by using the following command:
+You can run tests by using the following command (can also be used with Infura's mainnet RPC URL):

 ```bash
 forge test -vvv -f https://eth-mainnet.g.alchemy.com/v2/[ALCHEMY_API_KEY]